hyperledger-archives/fabric/docs/API/AttributesUsage.md

   -u, --username="": Username for chaincode operations when security is enabled -v, --version[=false]: Display current version of fabric peer server
 ```
-To query 'autorizable counter' with attributes 'company' and 'position' it should be written in this way:
+To query "autorizable counter" with attributes "company" and "position" it should be written in this way:

 ```
 ./peer chaincode query -u userName -n mycc -c '{"Function":"read", "Args": []}' -a '["position", "company"]'